pboling/silent_stream/README.md

 Since July 2014 `silence_stream`, `silence_stderr`, `capture`, `silence`, and `quietly` have been deprecated because they are not thread safe.
 See that discussion in the [PR where it all went down](https://github.com/rails/rails/pull/13392).
 I rely on them a lot in *single threaded* code, and so I plan to keep them alive.
 With the exception of `silence`, which was just an alias of `capture`.

 This gem was taken out of Rails but it is *not* Rails dependent.
-The extraction was total, and this is now a pure Ruby library, which can be used in any Ruby project without encumbrances.
+The extraction was total (**even the tests**!), and this is now a pure Ruby library, which can be used in any Ruby project without encumbrances.

 | Project                 |  RequireBench |
 |------------------------ | ----------------------- |